 The Brand Authority Index measures three weighted dimensions.
 Each tells you something different about how AI sees your brand.

-7.5% of brands score 0-19 on this dimension (completely absent from AI responses).
+Among 5,829 brands, 7.5% score 0-19 on this dimension (completely absent from AI responses).
+Incumbents average 85%+ presence across query types while Phantoms average 0%.

 BAI distribution across 5,829 brands: